whoisjuan/rasterwise-blog/source/_posts/how-to-build-a-ctracker.md

 ---
 ### Setting Up The Recurrent Task (a.k.a: Cron Job)

 Now that we have our API call ready is time to use it in cron-job-org.
 This service allows you to put a schedule and perform actions programatically.
 These actions are known as cron jobs.
-In this case cron-job.org is going to make the API call that we just composed in a daily basis, just like if we were doing it from the browser.
+In this case, cron-job.org is going to make the API call that we just composed on a daily basis, just like if we were doing it from the browser.
 Every day we will receive an email with the attachment of a freshly taken screenshot.

 The first thing you want to do is creating a cron-job-org free account.
 You can create it by visiting this [link](https://cron-job.org/en/signup/)